New Caravan and its Weighbridge Certificate

 Caravan springs generally break for four reasons

-- Bad spring manufacturer, not as common as you think.
-Springs are made in large batches so if one spring breaks then hundreds of spring break.
+- Wrong spring manufacturer, not as standard as you think.
+Springs are made in large batches, so if one spring breaks, then hundreds of spring break.

-- If U-Bolt not re-tensioned before a long trip can break and cause the spring to be ripped out o fits mount or spring breakages.
+- If U-Bolt is not re-tensioned before, a long trip can break and cause the spring to be ripped out o fits mount or spring breakages.

-While it can be difficult to know what to inspect when taking delivery of new caravans, one essential thing to ask for is the weighbridge certificate.
+While it can be challenging to know what to inspect when taking delivery of new caravans, one essential thing to ask for is the weighbridge certificate.

 If your weighbridge certificate equals your VIN plate, then you are in trouble.
 What about food, clothes, spares, camping gear you need to load up for your trip?

-Your weighbridge certificate is your safety guarantee and is issued by an independent, third-party, certified inspection station.
+Your weighbridge certificate is your safety guarantee issued by an independent, third-party, certified inspection station.